backdrop-contrib/notify/README.txt

 INTRODUCTION
 ------------

-Notify is a simple, lightweight notification module.
-It provides e-mail notifications to subscribers about updates and changes to the Drupal web site.
+Notify is a simple, lightweight module for sending e-mail notifications about new content and comments posted on a Drupal web site.

 * For a full description of the module, visit the project page: https://drupal.org/project/notify